 Many triangles feature sides of varying lengths, and you may want to build your triangle this way, depending on your financial goals.

 If retiring early is your number one goal, you probably want investing to be the most prominent side of your triangle.
 With a fully funded savings account, you don’t have to put much more into savings, so your second priority can be debt repayment.
-You may end up with an acute triangle with two fairly long sides and one concise side.
+You may end up with an acute triangle with two fairly long sides and one short side.

 Special Considerations